EECS3311F24/project-codeesc/README.md

 ### Steps:

-Step 1: Once you have the above prerequisites completed, download the CodeEsc.jar file from the files above.
+Step 1: Once you have the above prerequisites completed, download any Java IDE of your choosing.

-Step 2: Once you have the CodeEsc.jar file downloaded, open a command prompt or terminal.

-Step 3: Navigate to the directory where you have the CodeEsc.jar file downloaded in.

-Step 4: Run the following command below to launch CodeEsc:

->Java -jar CodeEsc.jar

-Step 5: *It’s that easy*, enjoy our puzzles!
+Step 2: Import the CodeEsc folder above as an existing project into your chosen IDE.

+Step 3.
+Run the project from your IDE by pressing the "Run Main" button!
+It's that simple.

 ## Contribution: